VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module calculates average daily vehicle trips for households consistent with the household DVMT.
 An average trip length model is applied to estimate average length of household trips reflecting the characteristics of the household and the place where they live.
 The average trip length is divided into the average household DVMT to get an estimate of average number of daily vehicle trips.

-* This module step uses data sources including NHTS 2001
+* Data sources include NHTS 2001
-* This module step uses model types including Linear regression
+* Model types include Linear regression
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/CalculateVehicleTrips.md
+* Documented in inst/module_docs/CalculateVehicleTrips.md

 The models in this model step are: